saikat-roy/BanglaCharacterRecognition/README.md

 ## Bangla Character Recognition with Supervised Layerwise Training

+### Dependencies

+The following major dependencies are necessary to run the code:
+- NumPy
+- SciPy
+- Theano
+- Pylearn2
+- h5py

+### CITATION:

-Please cite the following if the you find the code:
+Please cite the following if the you find the code useful:

 S. Roy, N. Das, M. Kundu, M. Nasipuri.
 Handwritten Isolated Bangla Compound Character Recognition: A new benchmark using a novel deep learning approach, _Pattern Recognition Letters, Elsevier_, Vol. 90, pp. 15-21, 2017.